 Government Agencies, Local Authorities & Industry Forums Purpose Of Engagement Frequency Of Engagement Methods Of Engagement i.
 To build and strengthen relationships with the government, both as a partner in the development of the country and as a key client.
 Monthly or as deemed necessary by either party.
-Various engagements with national and county officials' participation in consultative industry and cost of forums ii.
-To provide input into legislative development processes that will affect the economy and our activities and operations. ses that will affect iii.
+Various engagements with national and county officials' participation in consultative industry and sector forums.
+To provide input into legislative development processes that will affect the economy and our activities and operations.
+Sector forums. iii.
 To participate visibly in and be a partner in the transformation of the Kenyan economy and the financial sector. iv.
 To continue learning through interaction with the industry and cross-sectoral organizations. v.
 To use business associations as a forum through which we can promote our viewpoints on key industry issues. vi.
 To influence and/or promote common agendas.

-Service Providers and Suppliers Purpose Of Engagement Frequency Of Engagement Methods Of Engagement i.
-As required or dictated by Ongoing, as required. • One-on-one negotiations performance contracts and/or and meetings for agreements. finalization, follow-up, and after-sales service. ii.
-To obtain products or services required for conducting the Group's business. · Email and phone conversations. iii.
-To maintain an ideal and timeous supply of goods and services for operations. iv.
+Service Providers and Suppliers

+Purpose Of Engagement Frequency Of Engagement Methods Of Engagement As required or dictated by performance contracts and/or agreements.
+Ongoing, as required.
+One-on-one negotiations and meetings for finalization, follow-up, and after-sales service. ii.
+To obtain products or services required for conducting the Group's business.iii.
+To maintain an ideal and timeous supply of goods and services for operations.
+Email and phone conversations. iv.
 To encourage responsible practices across our supply chain, local procurement, supplier conduct and environmental considerations. v.
-To include critical suppliers in cross-functional teams so as to contribute expertise and advice before specifications are developed for
+To include critical suppliers in cross-functional teams so as to contribute expertise and advice before specifications are developed for products or services.